trustoverip/tswg-acdc-specification/spec/spec.md

 ### Universally unique identifier (UUID) fields

 The purpose of the UUID, `u`, field in any block is to provide sufficient entropy to the SAID, `d`, field of the associated block to make computationally infeasible any brute force attacks on that block that attempt to discover the block contents from the schema and the SAID.
-The UUID, `u`, field may be considered a salty nonce [[ref: Salt]].
-Without the entropy provided the UUID, `u`, field, an adversary may be able to reconstruct the block contents merely from the SAID of the block and the [[ref: Schema]] of the block using a rainbow or dictionary attack on the set of field values allowed by the Schema [[ref: RB]] [[ref: DRB]].
+The UUID, `u`, field may be considered a salty nonce [[29]].
+Without the entropy provided the UUID, `u`, field, an adversary may be able to reconstruct the block contents merely from the SAID of the block and the [[ref: Schema]] of the block using a rainbow or dictionary attack on the set of field values allowed by the Schema [[30]] [[31]].
 The effective security level, entropy, or cryptographic strength of the schema-compliant field values may be much less than the cryptographic strength of the SAID digest.
 Another way of saying this is that the cardinality of the power set of all combinations of allowed field values may be much less than the cryptographic strength of the SAID.
 Thus, an adversary could successfully discover via brute force the exact block by creating digests of all the elements of the power set which may be small enough to be computationally feasible instead of inverting the SAID itself.
 Sufficient entropy in the `u` field ensures that the cardinality of the power set allowed by the schema is at least as great as the entropy of the SAID digest algorithm itself.

 A UUID, `u` field may optionally appear in any block (field map) at any level of an ACDC.
 Whenever a block in an ACDC includes a UUID, `u`, field then its associated SAID, `d`, field makes a blinded commitment to the contents of that block.
 The UUID, `u`, field is the blinding factor.
 This makes that block securely partially disclosable or even selectively disclosable notwithstanding disclosure of the associated Schema of the block.
 The block contents can only be discovered given disclosure of the included UUID field.
 Likewise, when a UUID, `u`, field appears at the top level of an ACDC then that top-level SAID, `d`, field makes a blinded commitment to the contents of the whole ACDC itself.
 Thus, the whole ACDC, not merely some block within the ACDC, may be disclosed in a privacy-preserving (correlation minimizing).

 ### Autonomic IDentifier (AID) fields

 Some fields, such as the `i`, Issuer identifier field, must each have an [[ref: AID]] as its value.
-An AID is a fully qualified Self-certifying Identifier (SCID) that follows the KERI protocol [[ref: KERI]] [[ref: KERI]].
-An AID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [[ref: DSig]].
+An AID is a fully qualified Self-certifying Identifier (SCID) that follows the KERI protocol [[2]] [[2]].
+An AID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [[52]].
 Each AID has a set of one or more Controllers who each control a private key.
 By virtue of their private key(s), the Controllers may make statements on behalf of the associated AID backed by uniquely verifiable commitments via digital signatures on those statements.
 Any entity then may verify those signatures using the associated set of public keys.
 No shared or trusted relationship between the Controllers and Verifiers is required.
-The verifiable key state for AIDs is established with the KERI protocol [[ref: KERI]].
+The verifiable key state for AIDs is established with the KERI protocol [[2]].
 The use of AIDS enables ACDCs to be used in a portable but securely attributable, fully decentralized manner in an ecosystem that spans trust domains.

 ### Namespaced AIDs

 Because KERI is agnostic about the namespace for any particular AID, different namespace standards may be used to express KERI AIDs or identifiers derived from AIDs as the value of these AID related fields in an ACDC.
 Some of the examples below use the W3C DID namespace specification with the `did:keri` method [[ref: DIDK_ID].
 However, the examples would have the same validity from a KERI perspective if some other supported namespace was used or no namespace was used at all.
-The latter case consists of a bare KERI AID (identifier prefix) expressed in CESR format [[ref: CESR]].
+The latter case consists of a bare KERI AID (identifier prefix) expressed in CESR format [[1]].

 ### Attribute field